zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/scylladb/_index.md

 ---
-title: ScyllaDB on Kubernetes on Portworx
+title: ScyllaDB on Kubernetes and Portworx
 linkTitle: ScyllaDB
 keywords: portworx, container, Kubernetes, storage, Docker, k8s, pv, persistent disk, scylladb
 description: See how Portworx can be used to deploy a ScyllaDB statefulset on top of Kubernetes.